-Both EPICS courses aim to build students' confidence in applying fundamental engineering and design concepts in order to solve open-ended problems.
+Both EPICS courses aim to build students' confidence in applying fundamental design concepts in order to solve complex, open-ended problems.

 Introduces a design process that includes open-ended problem solving and teamwork integrated with the use of computer software as a tool to solve engineering problems.
 The course emphasizes written technical communications and introduces the importance of effective oral presentations.